tarunima/gettingAndCleaningData/README.md

 https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project

 About Assignment:
-Create a tidy dataset from the data collected
+Create a tidy dataset from the data collected Samsung smartphone sensors.
+The dataset contains data from 30 individuals wearing the sensor during six activities- walking, walking_upstairs, walking_downstairs, sitting, standing, laying.
+The dataset was devided into two groups- with 70% in training set and 30% in test set.
+For this project- the two datasets were merged.
+From the merged data set, only measurements on the mean and standard deviation were retained.
+The average of these columns was calculated for each subject, grouped by category.

-To run script, Download data for the project:
+To run script, download data for the project:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip